shiriivtsan/spotinst-functions-examples/ruby-multi-xml/README.md

-# Node SNS Endpoint Function
+# Ruby XML Parser using MultiXML

 This simple Ruby project illustrates how to use gems on Spotinst Functions.
 It uses [MultiXML]([https://github.com/sferik/multi_xml) to do the XML work.